raquo/Airstream/README.md

+### Observer

+`Observer[A]` is a modest wrapper around an `onNext: A => Unit` callback that represents an _external_ observer (see sections above for the distinction with internal observers).
+Observers have no knowledge of what observables, if any, they're observing, they have no power to choose whether they want to observe an observable, etc.

+Observers are intended to contain side effects, and to trigger evaluation of lazy observables.
+Even though `State` observables run themselves without observers, you should still put your side effects inside observers to make your code more maintainable.

+You usually create observers with `Observer.apply` or `Observable.foreach`.

+Observers have a couple convenience methods:

+`def contramap[B](project: B => A): Observer[B]` – This is useful for separation of concerns.
+For example your Ajax service might expose an `Observer[Request]`, but you don't want a simple `UserProfile` component to know about your Ajax implementation details (`Request`), so you can instead provide it with `requestObserver.contramap(makeUpdateRequest)` which is a `Observer[User]`.

+`def filter(passes: A => Boolean): Observer[A]` – useful if you have an `Observable` that you need to observe while filtering out some events (there is no `Observable.filter` method).

 ## Ownership

 Alright, this is it.
 By now you've read enough to have many questions about how ownership works.
 This assumes you've read all the docs above, but to recap the core problem that ownership solves: